lucasbaizer/pico-1v/README.md

+# PICO 1V IS WIP

+The PCB for Pico 1V is still in progress.
+Don't use it!

 # Pico 1V

 Pico 1V is an RP2040 board with the following additions/changes from the official Raspberry Pi Pico board: